Viking tattoos and Norse mythology imagery have had a resurgence in the mainstream after 2013’s Vikings, and 4 stunning movies in the Thor franchise.

 These pieces are characterized by twisting shapes, with animal heads and paws.

-Viking Borre tattoos have common themes with popular Celtic knot tattoos but with a little more breathing room.
+Viking Borre tattoos have common themes with popular Celtic tattoos but with a little more breathing room.

 Viking Mammen Tattoos

 After the Borre style came Mammen pieces, inspired by other European depictions of animals.